 Problem Solving in practice

-It was one thing to appreciate the socio-economic factors contributing to a client’s problems but the social worker’s approach could be more direct.
-There were some options open to the practitioner What was required was a sense of proportion and and a realistic assessment of what the individual might acheive.
+In practice, I discovered that the social worker could offer more direct help as well support ‘clients’ to identify options, and how they might be implemented.
+Often, what was required was a sense of proportion and and a realistic assessment of what the individual client, social worker or client/social worker might achieve.
 In particular, it needed an attitude that did not hold the ‘client’ accountable for each and every complication in their life.

 So, devising small, safe and achievable change was helped by Problem Solving Therapy (PST).
 It was an approach with its roots in the behaviour modification strategies that emerged in the mid-20th century.